Yulu Pan

 I'm a PhD student at the University of North Carolina at Chapel Hill in the Department of Computer Science.

 Previously, I graduated from UNC in May 2023 with a B.S. in Computer Science and a B.A. in Mathematics, and received M.S. in Computer Science in May 2025.
 I worked with Prof. Roni Sengupta on computer vision during my undergraduate studies.
+I was also a research assistant at the Zylka lab, developing computer vision models for spontaneous pain measurement in mice.

 Email / CV / Google Scholar / Github / LinkedIn